DE-RSE/de-rse.github.io/en/conf2019/call.md

 Posters are be used to present an overview of an idea, a project, a collaboration, etc. The poster chairs will let you know the technical details, such as size, etc., if your poster is accepted.
-Please be prepared to give a very short presentation about the contents of your poster in a "lightning talk" (a talk of nore more than 2 minutes).
+Please be prepared to give a very short presentation about the contents of your poster in a "lightning talk".
 This will help attendees of the poster session identify the posters and people they want to look at and talk to.

+---

+The text of this call partly reuses modified text from the [website for the Third conference of Research Software Engineers](https://rse.ac.uk/conf2018/) under its [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This call is equally licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).